medical-software-quality/project-quality-plan/quality_plan.md

 ## Configuration management

+* All configuration items are stored and versioned in the projects' git repository.

 * Changes to the controlled production environment are described by the release SOP[^2].

 * Access to the controlled production environment is restricted to privileged users; the system